 You have other rights under current Data Protection Law.
 However these rights only apply in certain circumstances.
 More information on these rights can be found on the Information Commissioner’s Office website.

 Every Data Controller in NHS Scotland has employed or nominated a data protection officer to check that they handle personal information in a way that meets data protection law requirements.
 If you are unhappy with the way in which we use your personal information please contact your local data protection officer.

 You also have the right to complain to the Information Commissioner’s Office (ICO) about how we use your personal information.

 This information can be provided in other languages and formats on request.
 The NHS inform helpline provides an interpreting service.

-If you have a data protection concern, you can contact your local NHS Data Protection Officer.
+If you have a data protection concern, please contact your local NHS Data Protection Officer first.

 Your local Caldicott Guardian

 Every NHS organisation has a Caldicott Guardian responsible for protecting patient identifiable information.
 The Caldicott Guardian ensures patient privacy is protected.

 ||Dr Alison Graham

 ||Dr Ken Donaldson